 Chemotherapy drugs are typically given in combination, two or three different drugs at the same time.
 These combinations are called regimens.
-You may want to ask your physician if you are eligible for more than one regimen and, if so, what are the pluses and minuses associated with each one (e.g., clinical outcomes, side effects).
-Your eligibility for different therapies will depend on your hormonal receptor status and other tumor factors.
+When you discuss chemotherapy with your physician, you may want to ask if you are eligible for more than one combination and, if so, what are the pluses and minuses associated with each one (e.g., clinical outcomes, side effects).
+Again, your eligibility for different therapies will depend on your hormonal receptor status and other tumor factors.

 - CMF: cyclophosphamide (Cytoxan®), methotrexate, and 5-fluorouracil (fluorouracil, 5-FU)